top of page

 This is different from non-exempt employees, who are entitled to these protections.

 Employers often misclassify workers as exempt to avoid paying overtime or complying with California’s strict labor laws.
-That’s why it’s crucial to understand how exemption is determined.
+That’s why it’s crucial to understand how an exemption is determined.

 Three Tests to Qualify as Exempt in California